eth-educators/eth-docker-docs/website/docs/Usage/Hardware.md

 ---

 Recommended hardware:
-* 32 GiB of RAM - 16 GiB works but can be challenging depending on client mix
+* 32 to 64 GiB of RAM - 16 GiB works but can be challenging depending on client mix
-* Quad Core CPU
+* 4 to 8 CPU cores
 * 4TB ["mainstream" SSD](https://gist.github.com/yorickdowne/f3a3e79a573bf35767cd002cc977b038) - TLC and DRAM

 Generally, 8 GiB of RAM is a very tight fit, with only Nimbus/Geth reported to work.
 16 GiB can be a tight fit depending on client mix, and 32 GiB is recommended.
+64 GiB makes it possible to run additional services or even 3 different client combinations for safety.
 For 16 GiB RAM, a Nimbus/Nethermind combo works well.

 4+ CPU cores are recommended to deal with spikes in processing.